Hartz Peak trail with greenery surrounding track

 Advertising

-Hobart really is the perfect place for a holiday, given the fact it manages to combine glorious vistas with a top-tier foodie scene.
-The perfect day in Tasmania’s capital combines outdoorsy exertion before toasting your adventures with a local beer, wine, gin or whisky and treating yourself to dinner at one of Hobart’s best restaurants.
+Hobart really is the perfect place for a holiday, given the fact that it manages to combine glorious vistas with a top-tier foodie scene.
+The perfect day in Tasmania’s capital combines outdoorsy exertion before toasting your adventures with a local beer, wine, gin or whisky, and treating yourself to dinner at one of Hobart’s best restaurants.

 And just how exerting is totally up to you – Hobart itself has hikes that range from easy to challenging, or venture further afield for a day trip to Bruny Island, Mount Field National Park or Hartz Mountains National Park.
 This place is quite literally your oyster, if seafood’s your thing.
+So pack your puffer jacket, pull on those trainers and tackle one of Hobart’s best hikes.

-The best hikes in Hobart
+🌳 The best hikes in Australia

-Hobart Rivulet Walk
+1. Hobart Rivulet Walk

 For a serene walk that starts in the CBD, the Hobart Rivulet Walk is a popular choice with locals and visitors.
 Starting at Molle Street in the city, the trail leads you to the foothills of kunanyi / Mount Wellington.
-You’ll pass through a dark tunnel in the city before strolling through South Hobart, past the historic convict site Cascades Female Factory.
-Keep an eagle eye on the waters of the Rivulet for the elusive platypus that live here!
+You’ll pass through a dark tunnel in the city before strolling through South Hobart, past the historic convict site, Cascades Female Factory.
+Keep an eagle eye on the waters of the Rivulet for the elusive platypus that lives here!
 At the end of the walk, treat yourself to a picnic at the picturesque Cascade Gardens – or continue on and tackle the Cascade Track bushwalk.

 Drive time from CBD: Less than 5 mins